cogtoolslab/human-machine-datavis-cogsci/README.md

 │   ├── holf
 ```

-Each folder contains a README.md file which elaborates further on the contents of that folder.
+Each folder contains a README.md file that elaborates on its contents.
 Please find the general descriptions of each folder below:

 `admin` contain describes author contributions